Cheo-Pog/webdev/README.md

 ## logins

 Login admin:
-    - username: Jesse321
+    - email: mr@heisenberg.cool
-    - password: WEED
+    - password: meth
 Login customer:
-    - username: waltuh
+    - email: milfHunter@hotmail.com
-    -password: finger
+    - password: weed

-customers logins can be made in the application itself so you dont have to use the one provided.
+customer logins can be made in the application itself so you dont have to use the one provided.

 ## Usage